 Dyslexia is a term which is associated with slow reading in people who are of at least average intelligence.
-In a broad sense, the term dyslexia means that a person's reading ability is significantly below his overall intelligence.
+In a broad sense, the term dyslexia means that a person's reading ability is significantly below average.
 For most people with dyslexia, this would mean very slow reading.
 For others, it might mean that their reading comprehension is poor; however the person might be intelligent in other ways.
 For example, a person with dyslexia might be very astute in learning things through other means, such as listening to lectures, learning through audio tapes or hands-on instruction, or by having conversations with others.
 However, reading is often very slow for the person with dyslexia, and sometimes it is very painful for those with severe cases.

 Dyslexia presents in multiple forms, affecting a variety of aspects of the reading process.
 As a result, each individual's dyslexia is not precisely the same as another's.
 For example, an area which is often difficult for the person with dyslexia is reading out loud.
 This person has trouble connecting the visual form of the word to the sound of the word.
 This kind of mental processing is called phonological processing.
 It means there is a problem relating the visual symbol of the word (what you see on the page) to the sound of the word (what you speak and hear).
 When such a person is asked to read out loud, he (or she) might stumble over the words, might not remember anything of what they just read out loud, and everything might be much worse when they are in front of the class.
 For the majority of those with dyslexia, the underlying cognitive problem is that of phonological processing; however, it is not the only cause.